Summary and Schedule

 git --version

-Open the Terminal app and run git --version
+Open the Terminal app and run git --version.
+You may be

 prompted to install git.